teimurjan/teimurjan.github.io.development/src/posts/react-applications-optimization.md

 By these simple actions, we could divide one big bundle into two smaller ones and then reduce the CSS file's size by about 25%.

-### JS size reduction
+### Javascript

-Now it's a more interesting part as we'll talk about JS bundle optimization.
+Let's move to a more compound part - Javascript file optimization.
 Here I suggest, beginning with the setting environment variable `NODE_ENV=production`.
 Why do we need to do that?
 Because without knowing that we are in production React will be using its development file which is 7 times greater than the minified one for production.

 ```js
 const webpack = require("webpack");